Knotx/knotx-fragments/action/library/README.md

 ## Behaviour
 It is a list of core actions:
-- [Circuit Breaker Be](#circuit-breaker-behaviour) - wraps an action with circuit breaker
+- [Circuit Breaker Behaviour](#circuit-breaker-behaviour) - wraps an action with a circuit breaker
 - [In-memory Cache Behaviour](#in-memory-cache-behaviour) - adds cache for wrapped action

 ### Circuit Breaker Behaviour